whatsdiff/whatsdiff/README.md

 composer global require whatsdiff/whatsdiff
 ```

-By [downloading binaries](https://github.com/whatsdiff/whatsdiff/releases/latest) on the latest release, currently only these binaries are compiled on the CI:
+or by [downloading binaries](https://github.com/whatsdiff/whatsdiff/releases/latest) on the latest release, currently only these binaries are compiled on the CI:
 - macOS x86_64
 - macOS arm64
 - linux x86_64